florinpatrascu/libcluster_gig/README.md

-# A libcluster strategy for Google Instance Groups
+# A simple libcluster strategy for Google Instance Groups

 ## Installation